Rutledge Tower Pre Op Clinic

 - Inform patients about what to expect on the day of their procedure

 In an effort to decrease costs, minimize cancellation or delays, and to increase convenience for our patients our goal is to establish expectations for Pre-op preparation and testing while also gaining uniformity throughout the hospital.
-Please see the two documents below for anesthesia Pre-op testing guidelines.
+Please see the documents below for anesthesia Pre-op testing guidelines.

 Surgical Risk Classification System